Icelandic Oratorios, or How I learned to play (the) Accordion

 After playing Jason's program and others, I started to develop my own version, using a single row of cards as in Pipkin's version, but simply made covered cards disappear entirely.
 I also added an option to freeze a rank of cards to prevent them from being accidentally covered until near the end of the game.
 I incorporated Jason's solution notation, putting it in a text box on screen (this allows partial solutions to be recorded easily).
 I have gradually added other features, including unlimited undo, variable leap values, and other variants, as described below.

 Here is a screenshot showing the Accordion game.
 The entire deck is fanned out from left to right.
 The program calculates a simple function to select the best rank to try as the sweeper rank: the best choice is shown in the lower left corner, in this case fours, which have a very low score of 14 (other ranks with low scores may be shown in the larger gray window directly below the cards; in this case the program finds no other good candidates).
 The program also shows which candidate is the first, counting from the right end, to have two, three, and all four of its rank appear.
 In this case fours appear twice, three times, and four times before every other rank.
-All four cards of the best candidate rank are highlighted, and they may not be discarded while highlighted (there is an option to turn off the highlighting or to choose a different rank).
 The fours of hearts and spades are already in ideal position; there is only one diamond behind the 4D and six clubs behind the 4C (so the evaluation function for fours is 1x1x2x7 = 14).
+All four cards of the best candidate rank are highlighted, and they may not be discarded normally while highlighted.
+The F8 key or the Rules/Protect Rank menu will turn off the protected rank.
+Clicking F8 again will turn the background dark brown; clicking on any card will then make that rank the new protected rank.

-The program works on a single click system: a left mouse click sends the card you are clicking on either one (slide) or three cards (leap) to the left.
-If both moves are possible, it slides; a right mouse click automatically leaps if possible, doing nothing otherwise.
-This takes a little practice to get used to, but you can play pretty quickly once you are familiar with it.
-Highlighted cards can be moved (either slide or leap), but not discarded (another card cannot slide or leap onto them), which prevents you from accidentally discarding sweepers.
+Accordion Virtuoso works on a single click system: a left mouse click sends the card you are clicking on either one (slide) or three cards (leap) to the left (if both moves are possible, it slides).
+A right mouse click automatically leaps if possible, doing nothing otherwise.
+This takes a little practice to get used to, but you can play pretty quickly (using mostly left clicks) once you are familiar with it.
+If you make a mistake, the Undo option will immediately take back your previous move (any number of consecutive moves may be undone).
+A text box will keep track of how many undos you have used (this is for the player's information: there is no penalty).
+Highlighted cards can be moved (either slide or leap), but not discarded by normal clicks (another card cannot slide or leap onto them), which prevents you from accidentally discarding sweepers.
+Highlighted cards can be discarded if you hold the Alt key down while left or right clicking.

 Winning a simple deal -- basic techniques